replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

   * [Online Prerequisites](installing-embedded-cluster#prerequisites)
   * [Air Gap Prerequisites](installing-embedded-airgapped#prerequisites)

-* (Kubernetes Installer Only) Before you can use the kots CLI to install an application in a VM or bare metal server, you must first run the Kubernetes installer installation script to provision a cluster and install the Replicated app manager.
+* (Kubernetes Installer Only) Before you can use the kots CLI to install an application in a Kubernetes installer cluster, you must first run the Kubernetes installer installation script to provision the cluster.
 See:
   * [Online Installation with the Kubernetes Installer](installing-embedded-cluster)
   * [Air Gap Installation with the Kubernetes Installer](installing-embedded-airgapped)
 ## Installation Commands